 Today we have more timber in our mountain forests than in the last several hundreds of years.
 Forests in remote locations like the European Alps are aging, due to the underuse of this incredibly valuable natural resource.
 The EU and local governments intend to extract much more timber in the future to ensure sustainable forest management.

 While a whole range of equipment is available to cope with different harvesting conditions and terrain, there is no widely applicable harvesting solution with low operating cost and high productivity.
-As a result harvesting firms often need a range of equipment to be well prepared for various conditions.
+As a result, harvesting firms often need a range of equipment to be well prepared for various conditions.
 We at Leitalpin believe there is a strong need for new developments to address these issues.
-Our mission is to provide harvesting equipment with an unmatched combination of applicability, performance, ease of use and low operating cost.